 The Supreme Court agreed with the Court of Appeals that the case should be allowed to go forward against the agent.
 Because South Carolina courts favor settlement, as long as there is no collusion involved, such settlement agreements will be honored.
 The remaining parties will not be allowed to defeat the assigned claims by technicality.

-As a personal injury lawyer in South Carolina , I believe this case is a victory for injured persons who desire to resolve claims with some parties or layers of coverage while leaving open the right to pursue remaining parties or coverage.
+As a personal injury lawyer in South Carolina and Georgia , I believe this case is a victory for injured persons who desire to resolve claims with some parties or layers of coverage while leaving open the right to pursue remaining parties or coverage.
 Agreements negotiated fairly, without collusion, will be enforced by our courts.